mt-digital/UncMod/README.md

 captured every time step in order to measure strength of selection (Figure 4 in the paper).
 When the script first runs it creates an aggregated data file that will be loaded on subsequent analysis runs.
-While this data aggregation runs you will see the following messages:
+While this data aggregation runs you will see the following messages, plus several similar ones:

 ```
 Loading data from files matching data/main/*nbehaviors=[2* for aggregation